The Lizardman Frequently Asked Questions

 Do you have any pets?

 rich and rewarding lives with us.
-I also sometimes keep a north
+I have also previously

-american rough green snake for use in my show as Cricket the Wonder
+american rough green snakes for use in my show as Cricket the Wonder

 What is your educational background?